bspeice/speice.io/_posts/2020-07-08-on-implementing-futures.md

 There's one allocation because of `Box::pin()`, but that's it.
 We're allowed to use an opaque `impl Future` and still return values from it.

+---

+Other thoughts that may be helpful in writing:

+Plenty of reasons to write low level futures code; if you feel guilty about every heap allocation because you wonder if it's really necessary, if you have to write traits, no_std or no alloc environments

+These are tools to help the mortals who don't really understand the Pin system yet.
+It's like fighting the borrow checker; you'll probably figure it out eventually, but eventually doesn't help you right now.

+Unpin seems to mostly mean "safe to move", so everything that doesn't interact with the pin system normally is probably fine.

+Also need a note about enum type parameters and pinning

+Principle: pinning is needed so Rust can desugar references across await points.
+Practically?
+No idea how to meaningfully use it, what the purpose of pin project is, or how to actually create a struct with internal reference.